ryantd42/NY-Legislative-Git/2023/S1576B-2023/bill.md

   January 12, 2023
   ___________

- Introduced  by  Sen.  BROUK  -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Finance  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  Sens.
+BROUK, PALUMBO -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Finance  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to amend the education law, in relation to establishing the For Inspiration and Recognition of Science and Technology ("FIRST")  grant program; and making an appropriation therefor
+ AN  ACT  to amend the education law, in relation to establishing the For Inspiration and Recognition of Science and Technology ("FIRST")  grant program

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: